 Step 4: Repeat the process on the opposite side.
 This style is cute enough to wear outdoors, but if you’re sleeping on it, make sure the buns are secure—they tend to unfurl in the middle of the night.

 Step 5: Gently uncoil your buns in the morning and shake off the twists.
 Flip your hair over a few times for some lift and set with some hairspray like Nexxus Styling Maxximum Finishing Mist, to keep away the frizzies and flyaways.

 What you’ll need: Setting spray, hair ties, shine spray

 Step 1: Start with damp or product-prepped hair, such as with TRESemmé Make Waves Shaping Gel Cream applied on the lengths.
 Part hair into two pigtail-worthy sections.

-Step 2: Divide your first section into three locks and begin your French or Dutch braid, grabbing hair as you go towards your nape.
+Step 2: Divide your first section into three locks and begin your French or Dutch braid.
+Grab more hair as you go towards your nape.
 Continue past the neckline and proceed to braid all the way till the ends.
 Secure with a hair tie and repeat the braiding process on the other side.

 Step 3: Pancake your braids—gently tug them to widen the plait—for looser, sexier beach waves.
 Leave to set until hair is dry, or for a couple of hours.

 Step 4: Remove the hair tie and shake the braids loose, tousling as you go.
 Apply some shine spray, like Bed Head by TIGI Headrush, for extra glisten.